Passive Lifted FIR Filters for Nonlinear System Identification: Conclusion

 \section{Conclusion}

-In this paper, we introduced the class of NFIR operators.
-We showed that these operators can be efficiently designed using convex optimization and subsequently made passive via constrained optimization based on frequency sampling.
+We have introduced the class of passive NFIR operators, which are linear passive FIR filters in a lifted space induced by nonlinear lifting functions.
+We proposed an alternating algorithm that jointly learns the lifted passive FIR filters and the nonlinear lifting function.
+For learning FIR filters, we use convex optimization and enforce passivity based on frequency sampling.
 Enforcing passivity is a key contribution of this approach, which holds true irrespective of the quality and quantity of the training data.
-We also explored the representational capabilities of our NFIR operators, providing an analysis through the theory of reproducing kernel Hilbert spaces and validating our findings with numerical examples.

-This work opens up several promising research directions.
-The parallel bank of filters at the core of NFIR operators could be generalized to richer interconnections.
-Within the RKHS interpretation of Section \ref{sec:RKHS}, this would correspond to removing the constraint of $M_{rj} = 0$ in Equation \eqref{eq:Q_hat} for all $r \neq j$, allowing for coupling between any two branches of a NFIR operator.
-However, this generality would lead to higher computational costs during training and requires further investigation.
-We are also interested in extending NFIR operators to the multiple-input multiple-output (MIMO) setting and to linear infinite impulse response (IIR) subfilters, both in continuous and and discrete time.
-These developments would broaden the applicability of the framework and enable analog implementations.
-Finally, the class of externally driven NFIR operators enables real-time adaptation of the lifting functions, which could lead to new directions in the design of adaptive controllers within an operator-theoretic setting.
-These intriguing directions are beyond the scope of the current paper and will be addressed in future work.
+This work opens several promising research directions.
+The parallel bank of FIR filters at the core of NFIR operators could be generalized to richer structures.
+For instance, we could adopt linear infinite impulse response (IIR) filters in both continuous and discrete time.
+Such developments would broaden the applicability of the framework and enable analog implementations.
+Other promising avenues are the extension to data-driven nonlinear control, starting from revising \cite{Wang2024} within a nonlinear setting, and the real-time adaptation of the lifting operator, which could open new directions in adaptive control theory (within an operator-theoretic setting).
+These research questions are beyond the scope of this paper and will be addressed in future works.

-\begin{IEEEbiography}[{ }]{Zixing Wang} (Graduate Student Member, IEEE) is pursuing a Ph.D degree at the Control Group, Department of Engineering, University of Cambridge.
-He received a MEng degree from the same university in 2022.
-His research interests include data-driven control and adaptive control. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Fulvio Forni} (Senior Member, IEEE) is a Professor of Control Engineering at the University of Cambridge.
-His research interests include nonlinear control and robotics.
-He received his Ph.D. in computer science and control engineering from the University of Rome Tor Vergata in 2010, and held a postdoctoral fellowship at the University of Liege, Belgium (2011–2015).
-He was a recipient of the 2020 IEEE CSS George S. Axelby Outstanding Paper Award. \end{IEEEbiography}